 Interest rate and foreign currency risks exist where assets and liabilities have different currencies and interest rates set under a different basis or which reset at different times.
+The mortgage assets, the term loans and the cash and cash equivalents are exposed to these risks.
 The LLP minimises its exposure to such risks by ensuring that the foreign currency and interest rate characteristics of assets and liabilities are similar, where this is not possible the LLP uses derivative financial instruments to mitigate these risks.
-The deemed loan to the originator, the term loans and the cash and cash equivalents are exposed to these risks.

-9 MANAGEMENT OF RISK (CONTINUED)
+9. MANAGEMENT OF RISK (CONTINUED)